abc579/simple-git-lfs-server/README.md

 - The authors of the httplib library.
 - The authors of the json11 library.
 - Rene Nyffenegger for his base64 code snippet.
-- jart because I somehow stumbled upon their cosmopolitan repository and I am learning a lot.
-- rui314 for the exact same reason described before with their chibicc repository.